 13 or 1300 Charged at the rate of a local call.
 The numbers can usually be dialled Australia-wide, but may be applicable only to a specific state or STD district.

 Note: Telephone numbers beginning with 1800, 13 or 1300 cannot be dialled from outside Australia.

-Australia is divided into three time zones: the Western Standard Time zone (GMT/UTC plus eight hours) covers most of WA; Central Standard Time (plus 9½ hours) covers the Northern Territory, South Australia and parts of WA's Central Desert and Nullarbor regions near the border; and Eastern Standard Time (plus 10 hours) covers Tasmania, Victoria, New South Wales, the Australian Capital Territory and Queensland.
+Australia is divided into three time zones: the Western Standard Time zone (GMT/UTC plus eight hours) covers most of WA; Central Standard Time (plus 9½ hours) covers the Northern Territory, South Australia and parts of WA's Central Desert and Nullarbor regions near the border; and Eastern Standard Time (plus 10 hours) covering Tasmania, Victoria, New South Wales, the Australian Capital Territory and Queensland.
 So when it's noon in Perth, it's 1.30pm in Darwin and Adelaide, and 2pm in Sydney or Melbourne.

 Daylight saving time – where clocks are put forward an hour – operates in most other states during the warmer months (October to March), but not in WA.

 There is no charge for using public toilets throughout Western Australia.
 The National Public Toilet Map (www.toiletmap.gov.au) lists more than 14,000 public toilets around Australia, including those with wheelchair access.

 For general statewide information, try the Western Australian Visitor Centre in Perth, Tourism Western Australia (www.westernaustralia.com) or the Department of Parks & Wildlife (https://parks.dpaw.wa.gov.au).